 D. Speaker assignment

 1. Choose Maintenance > Check speaker assignment... to look for “undefined speakers” (i.e. speakers with no tiers assigned to them).
-A new dialog with results will be opened.
+A new dialog listing the results will be opened.

-2. You can now Save error list... to a file, which can be then opened i.e. in Partitur-Editor to correct the errors (for that see Section B, steps 2-5).
+2. You can now Save error list... to a file, which then can be opened in Partitur-Editor to correct the errors cf. Section B, steps 2-5).

 E. Search and Replace

-1. Choose Maintenance > Search and Replace in the Corpus... and following warning will be displayed:
+1. Choose Maintenance > Search and Replace in the Corpus... the following warning will be displayed:

-2. Click OK to proceed
+2. Click OK to proceed.

-3. A following dialog will appear.
-Now, you can search for & replace items in all basic transcriptions of the corpus.
+3. The following dialog will pop up.
+Now you can search for and replace items in all basic transcriptions of the corpus.
 Note that you can also check the box Backup original files in case you want to save your original files.
 Confirm with OK.

-4. At the end, you will receive a summary of all changes made.
-If needed, you can select and copy the results and paste them into text editor or word processor.
+4. Finally, you will be shown a summary displaying all changes made.
+If needed, you can select and copy the results and paste them into your text editor or word processor.

 F. Update segment counts